 2. Provide Information

-Have a quick meeting (6 feet apart of course), place signs, send an email, whichever works best for your business situation.
-Use these to remind people to wash their hands, practice social distancing, and wear a mask.
+Have a quick meeting (6 feet apart, of course), place signs, and send an email, whichever works best for your business situation.
+Use these to remind people to wash their hands, practice social distancing, and wear masks.

 3. Provide Resources

-Provide hand sanitizer and masks to customers and employees both.
+Provide hand sanitizer and masks to customers and employees.

 4. Working Accommodations

-That may not always possible so talk, and work with them to find a happy and safe compromise.
+That may not always be possible, so talk and work with them to find a happy and safe compromise.

 5. Revisit Policy and Procedures